mrigorir/hello-world-react-rails/README.md

 # React-Rails "Hello-World" Project

-> For this project I've Implemented a connection between a Ruby on Rails back-end and React front-end; the goal is understand the pros and cons of different approaches of connecting Ruby on Rails back-end with React front-end using the `react-rails` gem.
-This gem allows to build React components as a part of Rails JavaScript and serve it in a component, react_component, to be used in a regular ERB file.
+> For this project I've Implemented a connection between a Ruby on Rails backend and React front-end; the goal is to understand the pros and cons of different approaches of connecting Ruby on Rails back-end with React front-end using the `react-rails` gem.
+This gem allows building React components as a part of Rails JavaScript and serves it in a component, react_component, to be used in a regular ERB file.

 ## This project was built with:

 - ruby v2.7.2